 I had never heard of low magnesium causing rickets even massive (30 mg a week) vitamin D2 injections.
 Thanks for citing this article: Reddy and Sivukumar 1974 "Magnesium-Dependent Vitamin-D-Resistant Rickets", the Lancet: https://sci-hub.se/10.1016/S0140-6736(74)91265-3.

-I take two of these magnesium chelate tablets a day: https://www.naturesway.com.au/nature-s-way-high-strength-magnesium-250-tablets-one-a-day.
+I take one of these magnesium chelate tablets a day: https://www.naturesway.com.au/nature-s-way-high-strength-magnesium-250-tablets-one-a-day.
+Perhaps I should take two.
+I haven't fully researched it.
 Each contains 200 mg magnesium.
 Magnesium oxide is not very good since it requires a lot of energy to split it into free magnesium - think if the intense light generated when magnesium burns.
 I used to take magnesium citrate, but this is used, in large quantities, as a laxative.

 I looked quickly at the Dai et al. article - but it is complex and I don't have time to understand it properly in the foreseeable future.
 Suffice to say that magnesium supplementation is generally a good idea, since it is hard to get enough from our current food sources.